pyproject.toml

 Feature flags don't have to return just true or false.
 You can get other data types using get:

-To avoid having to pass a context explicitly to every call to get or enabled, it is possible to set a thread-local
+To avoid having to pass a context explicitly to every call to get or is_feature_enabled, you can

 context = {